aichaos/rivescript-python/README.md

 is a scripting language for chatterbots, making it easy to write trigger/response pairs for building up a bot's intelligence.

+This library is compatible with both Python 2 and Python 3.

 USAGE
 -----